anyav77/e15/independent-study/README.md

 It seems like the package relies on one file for streaming.
 It doesn't select the file based on the bandwidth or a browser.
 There fore, its ability to adapt to different browsers and internet speeds is limited.
 It may be possible through the integration with a video player, such as JW Player.

-Laravel-video sreaming packages require integration with a video player to meet accessibility standards.
+Laravel-video sreaming package require integration with a video player to meet accessibility standards.

 # Summary and Next Steps